 - Seeing Through Native Eyes: A Journey of Connection

-- Updated 8 CD set or digital mp3 recordings by Jon Young include more than seven hours of reflections and stories on regaining the quality of connection with nature that our ancestors enjoyed.
+- Updated digital mp3 recordings by Jon Young include more than seven hours of reflections and stories on regaining the quality of connection with nature that our ancestors enjoyed.
 Because they lived close to the land, native cultures the world over spoke the language of their place.
 They had an intimate understanding of plant and animal lifestyles.
 They knew how to move with grace and ease through the wilderness.
 Seeing through native eyes means immersing the senses in nature, discovering heightened grounding perspective and a sense of belonging in the more-than-human world.

 - Readers Digest Guide to North American Wildlife

 - A comprehensive, illustrated field guide to 2,000 plants and animals of the North American continent.
 It includes ecosystems, mammals, birds, trees, plants, reptiles, amphibians and MUCH more.
 A good starter field guide for all North American Kamana students, to be supplemented by other regional or more focused guides as you continue your naturalist studies.
 (Not recommended for Kamana students outside of North America.)

 You may mix and match items separately, or bundled as follows:

 - Digital Kamana One Book: a pdf file of the original 8 Shields edition workbook.

 - Digital Kamana One Pack includes a pdf file of the Kamana One book and Seeing Through Native Eyes mp3 downloads.

 Note that all digital products purchased from our store are delivered as one-time links to download and store on your device.